7thLucas/full-app-6a3b6-4ca4e-4819/_doc/product-overview.md

 ## Positioning

 - **Category:** Agentic HR operations layer (system of action), distinct from HRIS / system of record.
-- **Against the status quad:** Most HR software stores and reports.
+- **Against the status quo:** Most HR software stores and reports.
 Omni stores the data; Mino runs the operations on top of it.
 - **The wedge:** Omni already owns the HR data.
 The defensible move is the *action layer* — safe, approved execution — not another assistant.
 - **The trust moat:** Every sensitive action passes through a human approval gate and lands in a transparent audit log.
 Safety is the product, not a feature.